What is Satellite?

 Geostationary Satellite (GSAT) This satellite is a technology of India’s indigenously developed communication satellites.
 Which is used for the transmission of digital audio, data, and video.
 Till 5 December 2018, 20 Geostationary Satellites have been launched.
 Out of which 14 satellites are in service and these satellites are also managed by INSAT.

 Our Indian space agency ISRO is touching new success every year.
 You will be surprised and happy to know.
 Indian space agency ISRO has so far sent about 100 satellites into space.
-Also working on many new projects.
+We are also working on many new projects.

 You May Also Like: